zio/zio/docs/guides/tutorials/build-a-restful-webservice.md

 }
 ```

+Now, we have three endpoints in our server.
+We can test the server according to the steps mentioned in the corresponding [quickstart](../quickstarts/restful-webservice.md).

-If we have written other applications along with `GreetingApp`, such as `DownloadApp`, `CounterApp`, and `UserApp`, we can combine them into a single `HttpApp` and start a server for that app:
+Note that if we have written other applications along with `GreetingApp`, such as `DownloadApp`, `CounterApp`, and `UserApp`, we can combine them into a single `HttpApp` and start a server for that app:

 ```scala
 Server.start(